← Back to all guidesTax Credits

 Setting aside 30 minutes to review your tax credits on myAccount could easily result in a refund of hundreds or even thousands of euros.

 Use the Irish Tax Estimator calculator to see how different tax credits affect your take-home pay.
+Not sure if you have overpaid tax?
+Use our free PAYE Tax Refund Calculator to get an instant estimate of what Revenue may owe you.

 This article is for general information only and does not constitute professional tax advice.
 Figures are based on Revenue.ie guidelines for tax year 2025.
 Consult a qualified tax advisor for advice specific to your situation.